tytydraco/yessleep/out/My_daughter_had_her_wisdom_teeth_removed_and_the_anaesthesia_made_her_admit_something_terrifying.md

 I shook my head.
 “I don’t know.
 I don’t know *what* we should be doing right now.
 Anna, was this a dream that you had?
 Please tell me that you—”

 “This!” my daughter interrupted, showing a scar on her forearm.
-“This wasn’t from the oar… It was from *him*.”
+“This wasn’t from the oar.
+It was from *him*.”

 My face turned pale as I eyed the faded scar on my daughter’s arm.
 A scar that Darren claimed Anna had acquired from her oar after it hit a rock, causing a large, jagged splinter of wood to cut into her flesh.